 Achieve an absolutely flat response is impractical in headphone design and may not even be wanted.

-This is because of the way headphones produce bass and the manner in which we perceive this bass.
+This is because of the way headphones produce bass and how we perceive this bass.

 Loudspeakers and subwoofers have large drivers that push lots of air to produce the low-frequency long-wavelength bass sound waves.
-These bass sounds, as we’ve alluded to previously when discuss human hearing, are felt more than they are heard.
+As we've alluded to previously when discussing human hearing, these bass sounds are felt more than they are heard.

 The sensation with headphones is completely different as the bass is only perceived by the brain as sound.